underwoodbrady/Adafruit-GFX-VisualEditor/README.md

 ## Compatibility

-Any microcontroller than can run Arduino code should be compatible with Adafruits GFX library _(given there is enough memory)_
+Any microcontroller than can run Arduino code should be compatible with Adafruits GFX library.

 | Displays  | Compatibility |
 | ---- | ---- |